Alexandrov's Patchwork and the Bonnet--Myers Theorem for Lorentzian length spaces: Metric spaces with global curvature bounds

 \section{Metric spaces with global curvature bounds}

 The globalization of curvature bounds in metric spaces serves as a natural motivation for investigating analogous results in the Lorentzian case.
 Hence, we include here a brief discussion of the metric picture in order to familiarize ourselves and the reader with the techniques and constraints we wish to transfer.
-For details of the wider metric setting, we refer the reader to \cite{BBI01,BH99,AKP19}.
+For details of the wider metric setting, we refer the reader to the introductory texts by \citet*{BBI01}, \citet*{BH99}, and \citet*{AKP19}.